astronomer/docs/astro/deploy-code.md

 import {siteVariables} from '@site/src/versions';

 Using the Astro CLI to push your Astro project, including your DAG code, to a Deployment is the foundation for managing changes on Astro.
-Astro supports two deployment methods:
+Astro supports two types of changes:

-- Image-only deploys, where all files in your Astro project are built into a single Docker image and pushed to Astro in a single step.
-- [DAG-only deploys](deploy-code.md#DAG-only-deploys), where the DAGs in your Astro project are deployed separately from the Docker image that is built for all other project files.
+- Changes to your DAGs.
+This includes all Python files in the `dags` directory of your Astro project.
+- Changes to the base Docker image for your Astro project.
+This includes your `Dockerfile`, Astro Runtime image version, and all Python and OS-level packages.

+By default, deploys to Astro will push both your DAGs and the rest of the files in your Astro project in a single step.
+This method is referred to in documentation as image-only deploys.
+To enable the ability to push only DAGs to Astro for a faster and more reliable development experience, you must enable the [DAG-only deploys](deploy-code.md#DAG-only-deploys) feature.

 Follow the steps in this document to manually push your Astro project to a Deployment.
 For production environments, Astronomer recommends automating all code deploys with CI/CD.
 See [CI/CD](ci-cd.md).